WHAT'S YOUR MAP? LIVE AT HAY FESTIVAL 2026

 A rendering of the Shackleton Crater at the Moon’s south pole ©NASA Scientific Visualization Studio

-With the recent launch and orbit of the Artemis II SLS and Orion Spacecraft in April 2026, there is a renewed focus on near future Moon landings and the colonisation of the Moon.
-He explains that locations such as the Shackleton Crater, which is located on the Moon’s south pole, may be a hotspot for lunar landings due to the mining opportunities for resources such as Lithium, Titanium and Cobalt - all things we need here on Earth - and also for its optimal position for ‘leapfrog’ missions to Mars.
+Tim told the audience that locations such as the Shackleton Crater on the Moon’s south pole, could become a hotspot for lunar landings due to the mining opportunities for critical resources such as lithium, titanium and cobalt - and for its optimal position for ‘leapfrog’ missions to Mars.

 The Clangers (1969-1974) ©Channel 5